Sociology Department

 In-Person

 This course offers students a theoretical foundation for understanding social processes of deviance and social control.
 Using various theoretical devices, students will critically examine the social category of deviance and its use in social institutions and daily social practices.
 Topics could include mental illness, drug and alcohol use, alternative sexualities, social violence and disability.
-Credit will be granted for only one of SOCI 251, SOCI 250 or SOCI 298 completed in 2016-2017.
 Prerequisites: SOCI 101, 102.
 Three credits.

 Topics in Deviance